-The key\id, also known as the key name, is a domain name uniquely identifying the key.
+The key_id, also known as the key name, is a domain name that uniquely identifies the key.
 It can be used in a server statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.

-The algorithm\id is a string that specifies a security/authentication algorithm.
+The algorithm_id is a string that specifies a security/authentication algorithm.
 The named server supports hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, and hmac-sha512 TSIG authentication.
 Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g., hmac-sha1-80.
-The secret\string is the secret to be used by the algorithm, and is treated as a Base64 encoded string.
+The secret_string is the secret to be used by the algorithm, and is treated as a Base64-encoded string.